Chromebook procurement scandal: Suspects

-On 16 July, Kejagung initially named four individuals as suspects in this scandal: Sri Wahyuningsih (who served as the Primary School Director at the Directorate General of Preschool, Primary, and Secondary Education from 2020 to 2021), Mulyatsyah (who served as the Junior Secondary School Director at Kemendikbudristek in 2020), Ibrahim Arief (who was the Individual Consultant for School Resources Management Technological Infrastructure Repair Planning), and Jurist Tan.
-Two of them have been arrested and are currently in detention; however, Jurist is abroad at this time, while Ibrahim has been placed under city arrest due to a heart condition.
+On 16 July, the Attorney General's Office named four individuals as suspects in this scandal: Sri Wahyuningsih (the Primary School Director at the Directorate General of Preschool, Primary, and Secondary Education from 2020 to 2021), Mulyatsyah (the Junior Secondary School Director at Kemendikbudristek in 2020), Ibrahim Arief (Consultant for School Resources Management Technological Infrastructure Repair Planning), and Jurist Tan.
+However, Jurist was abroad at that time, while Ibrahim had been placed under city arrest due to a heart condition.

-On 4 September, Nadiem was arrested and subsequently named as a suspect for his involvement in the scandal.
-He was sent into the Salemba Detention Centre for 20 days.
+On 4 September 2025, Nadiem was arrested and subsequently named as a suspect for his involvement in the scandal.